UPDATED, 12:40 p.m., April 21: Who knew making juice could be so loud?

 Although Juice Press has at least 15 locations throughout the city and four more opening soon, this store produces all the juices for the others, according to a person close to the situation.

 The suit asks the court to consider an injunction to halt the juice bar’s operations, if not an eviction.
-The owner and board hope to “settle it amicably” and declined to comment before an agreement can be reached, an attorney representing the condo in the suit told The Real Deal.
+The owner and board hope to “settle it amicably” and declined to comment before an agreement can be reached, an attorney representing the condominium in the suit told The Real Deal.

 Juice Press leased the commercial space for nearly $4.5 million in 2011, according to StreetEasy.
 The manager of the Juice Press store declined to comment.
 A spokesperson for the company was not immediately available for comment.
 Juice Press opened a store on 239 Columbus Avenue last summer.